College of St. Joseph grads plan farewell events

 All three colleges were facing financial difficulties.
 The New England Commission of Higher Education (NECHE) told CSJ and Southern Vermont College they would lose their accreditation if they were not able to demonstrate financial stability.
 After 60 years of educating students, CSJ’s final commencement is scheduled for the weekend of May 17.

-Before that, a group of alumni will meet May 3 at the Draught Room for dinner, on the morning of May 4 on the CSJ campus for a walkthrough and at the Tap House that night and on Sunday for brunch at the Holiday Inn.
+Before that, a group of alumni will meet May 3 at the Draught Room for dinner, on the morning of May 4 on the CSJ campus for a walkthrough, at the Tap House that night, and on Sunday for brunch at the Holiday Inn.

 O’Reilly, who majored in special education and elementary education with a minor in psychology, said she’s one of a “core group” of alumni who have kept in touch after leaving the small, independent college.